k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 #### Question 4: Jobs Commands

-A Joc can be scheduled using the Crontab syntax.
-Which of the options is valid and describes following schedule:
+A Job can be scheduled using Crontab syntax.

+Which of the following options is valid and describes the schedule below:
 "Every third hour at half past, from 04:00 till 16:00 on day-of-month 5 and on Friday in November"?

 A: ```30 04-16/3 05 11 5```